anthonyrozmajzl/anthonyrozmajzl.com/content/post/Almost a Year Later, There Is Still No Evidence Vindicating Mask Mandates or Lockdowns.md

 ![Arizona Counties](https://pbs.twimg.com/media/EtaAsvYXUAASBnE?format=jpg&name=4096x4096)

 Lastly, some of you may be wondering why we no longer hear about the "holiday surge" that was predicted to ravage our hospitals.
 Simply put, the surge never happened.
-Not only did the rate of covid-19 hospitalization growth *decline* after Thanksgiving, they actually peaked less than two weeks after Christmas and have been sharply plummeting since.
+Not only did the rate of covid-19 hospitalization growth *decline* after Thanksgiving, hospitalizations peaked less than two weeks after Christmas and have been sharply plummeting since!

 ![The "Holiday Surge"](https://pbs.twimg.com/media/EtV5wO2VkAAq_cO?format=jpg&name=medium)

-Given the time period for acquiring covid-19 symptons and reporting hospitalizations, there is What alwa

 ![Alabama vs Missisippi Nat'l Championship](https://pbs.twimg.com/media/Etkd1TBVgAEuAor?format=jpg&name=4096x4096)